caberger/keycloak/readme.md

 The frontend uses lit-html to show a simple main page that displays user details and user roles from the keycloak authentication service and a greeting fetched from the backend that is secured by json web tokens received from keycloak

-## Backend
+## Alternatives

-The rust folder is a simple ORM Rest - Api implemented in rust (deprecated).
+The alternatives/rust folder is a simple ORM Rest - Api implemented in rust (deprecated).
+The vintage-frontend folde is a angular application showing how to use keycloak (deprecated),

-## Application server
+## backend

-quarkus contains an application-server implemented with quarkus.
+backend contains an application-server implemented with quarkus.

 ## Authentication and Authorization server